SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/1-programme-methodology.md

 ## Flipped Classroom

-This bootcamp adopts a flipped-classroom model where we expects students to review lectures and course materials before class, and spend class time clarifying concepts and completing exercises with the guidance of a section leader.
+This program adopts a flipped-classroom model where we expects students to review lectures and course materials before class, and spend class time clarifying concepts and completing exercises with the guidance of a section leader.

 ## How to unblock yourself

 ### General tips

-This bootcamp recommends the following 3 steps to unblock ourselves when blocked on a problem.
+This program recommends the following 3 steps to unblock ourselves when blocked on a problem.

 1. Trace the error message.
 What could be causing this error message?
 If we address that and there is another error message, keep addressing until there are no more error messages.
 If you do not see an error message, find where it is and/or find a way to give yourself more clues, e.g. with `console.log` statements.
 2. Google the error message and context, e.g. "PropTypes not defined React".
 Skim through Google results and dig deeper in results that seem more promising.